 When I was I child my mother impressed upon me, without reserve, the importance of eating a good healthy diet, composed entirely of freshly produced vegetables, fruit, a little cheese and meat, wholemeal bread, but no sweets or canned drinks, except under supervision on special occasions.
 Milk, particularly anything pasteurised (denatured) was discouraged in favour a young buttermilk known as humus – not to be confused with the chick pea mush that goes so surprisingly well with so much.
 We ate salads a lot and I developed a taste for different mixtures of raw vegetables.
 Of course, because I was growing up in the real world, I ate a lot of unhealthy crappy stuff too, broke her dietary taboos, and also laid down the basis of what in later life could only be described as a minor eating disorder.
 Of course, I also pushed against her fierce morality with the same spirit of autonomy she was teaching me.
 From a very early age, every time I became ill, I was sent to bed with nothing but fresh fruit, pineapple juice and my thoughts.
 This is what I thought you did.
 I was never given medicine.
 And when I became very ill, particularly during my early twenties, just about the time I was feeling the pull of mountain journeys, I took myself to see a practitioner of the same variety my mother had been visiting since she was a girl.

 My mother was the third surviving child of the heir to The Buttercup Dairy company – a chain of grocers which, during its heyday about 100 years ago, had branches in most towns in south and north east Scotland, as well as some in Northern England.
-Her father was the son of Jessie Ewing, sister of Andrew Ewing who had founded the Buttercup dairy around the same time as his sister’s husband and close friend, William Robertson Spence opened a grocery shop in Dundee.
-When William died still only in his twenties, his eldest son John Spence continued the business, with the support of his uncle, who adopted him as his own.
+Her father was the son of Jessie Ewing, sister of Andrew Ewing who had founded the Buttercup Dairy Company around the same time as his sister’s husband and close friend, William Robertson Spence opened a grocery shop in Dundee.
+When William died still only in his thirties, his eldest son John Spence continued the business, with the support of his uncle, who adopted him as his own.
 The two became lifelong friends and business partners, combining their interests and distributing shares throughout the rest of the siblings: John’s brother Willie who was killed over France in 1917, and Jessie, her daughter Etta, and her sister Annie who produced progeny who have mostly joined the diaspora of centuries.
-My mother was born after all production and administration of the Buttercup Dairy Company, by now a nationally recognised chain of grocers, was moved to Edinburgh, with premises all over the city, and a farm at Clermiston, where the Ewings lived surrounded by chicken sheds, vetinary facilities, dormitories and refectories for workers, and a chapel, on land from which my mother recalled witnessing the first dogfight of World War Two.
+My mother was born after all production and administration of the Buttercup Dairy Company, by now a nationally recognised chain of grocers, was moved to Edinburgh, with premises all over the city, a warehouse with cold storage on Easter Road and a farm at Clermiston, where the Ewings lived surrounded by chicken sheds, veterinary facilities, dormitories and refectories for workers, and a chapel, on land from which my mother recalled witnessing the first dogfight of World War Two.

 I grew up in the aftermath of all this, hearing stories of the various cousins and family relations my mother had left behind, what a great man her Great Uncle Andrew had been, and that she was happy no longer to have much contact with any of her dysfunctional family.
 Never why though; that came later as she brought me up and we grew to enjoy a healthy relationships; and before she died she told me a lot more stuff that she had hitherto not revealed, which I recorded carefully.
 We continued to know her father, my Grandfather until he died in 1972, of what at the time was described as blockage of the bowel, and which would seem likely in modern parlance to be called advanced prostate cancer.